sdhutchins/computational-biology-starter-kit/README.md

 - **Data Management:** Keep raw data unchanged and well-documented.
 Use clear naming conventions for files.
 - **Coding Standards:** Follow PEP 8 (Python) or Tidyverse style guide (R) for code readability.
 - **Collaboration:** Use GitHub issues, pull requests, and project boards to manage work and collaborate effectively.

+## Common Pitfalls to Avoid

+- **Not Documenting Your Work:** Keep detailed notes, comments, and commit messages to understand your work later.
+- **Not Backing Up Data:** Always back up your data before running potentially destructive commands.
+- **Not Using Version Control:** Version control helps you track changes, collaborate with others, and maintain reproducibility.
+- **Not Testing Your Code:** Write tests to ensure your code works as expected and catches errors early.
+- **Not Seeking Help:** Don't be afraid to ask questions or seek help from online forums, colleagues, or mentors.
+- **Not Planning Your Project:** Define your goals, plan your workflow, and break down tasks into manageable steps.

 ## Additional Resources